 How to Use Mobile-First Web Design

-Implementing a mobile-first web design requires a strategic approach to ensure optimal user experience.
+Building a mobile-first website requires good planning to make sure users enjoy using your site.
 Try following these steps to create a mobile-first website:

 Identify your target audience